openregister/registers-rfcs/content/schema-evolution-field-operations/index.md

 The introduction of lenses will require adding a new Lens resource and a way to get it.
 E.g. `/lenses`, `/lenses/{id}`.

-### Notes on missing values

-TODO:

-* A-mark: Missing and applicable => Unknown, Null
-* I-mark: Missing and inapplicable => NA (or an explicit value so no longer _missing_).

-Can we answer the following?

-* What kind of information is missing?
-* What is the main reason for being missing?

-The first, assumed we are talking about atomic/datum type, could be inferred from the schema.
-Contextual “kind” or composite “kind” sounds unlikely as it would require domain knowledge.
-The second requires domain knowledge, so unlikely to have a systematic solution.

-Assuming the above, this document only deals with A-marks in the addition operation.

-> The semantics of the fact that a datum is missing are not the same as the
-> semantics of the datum itself.

-Application of equality:  (1) semantic equality and (2) symbolic equality.
-* Semantic equality needs context (domain knowledge).
-* Symbolic equality can be applied systematically with a 4-value logic: (true, false, A-mark, I-mark).

-It probably doesn’t matter in terms of what Registers tries to offer.

 ## Glossary